lukejones/nicethings/README.md

 Nice Things
 ==============================

-This project is an attempt to get a bunch of [Nice Things](http://nicethings.me/) in one place.
-No adverts, clutter or text, just a lot of nice things.
+[Nice Things](http://nicethings.me/) is a project by [Luke Jones](http://twitter.com/lukejones) to get lots and lots of *Nice Things* in one place.
+No adverts, clutter or text.
+Just lots and lots of inspiration.

 Basic installation
 ------------------------------